 Anyone who filed tax returns for last year can complete this section by using the IRS Data Retrieval Tool (DRT).
 You will need your federal tax return information (if you filed) from 2 years prior to when you will begin school.
 For a fall 2017 enrollment, you’ll need to use your 2015 financial information.
 As long as you completed your tax returns, you may use the IRS DRT.
 The IRS DRT is available around 3 weeks after e-filing taxes or around 11 weeks after paper filing.

 If you can’t use this tool, you'll have to enter the data from the tax documents you have on hand.
-Starting with the 2017-18 award year, more people will be able to use the IRS Data Retrieval Tool as the FAFSA will begin accepting prior-prior year tax information (i.e., applicants' income data from 2 years ago).
+Starting with the 2017-18 award year, more people can use the IRS Data Retrieval Tool as the FAFSA now accepts prior-prior year tax information (i.e., applicants' income data from 2 years ago).

 Please note: If you are required to report your parents' or your spouse's income, report each person's income individually.
 You must provide this information even if your spouse or parents will not be paying for your education.